Your Home is More Likely to Be Burgled Now Than at Any Other Time of the Year

-So, it stands to reason that most home security endeavours should focus on these points of entry.
+So, it stands to reason that most home security endeavors should focus on these points of entry.
 Most people have a fairly intuitive idea of how to protect themselves against these home invasions — place deadlocks on doors and keep all doors and windows firmly shut when you sleep or leave the house.

 But that’s not enough to deter criminals, is it?
 Burglars don’t just walk away if a door is locked.
 No, they break down the doors and [smash the] windows.
 Some even try to reach for windows on the second floor of the house.

 That’s why homeowners should keep all their windows firmly locked.
 And if they have ladders, they should be hidden away in garden sheds so burglars can’t use them to climb up.
-Homeowners should also keep their gardens well-lit to minimise spots where burglars can take cover.
-And you may also consider installing gravelled paths and spiky bushes so the burglars can’t help but make some noise when they try to break in.
+Homeowners should also keep their gardens well-lit to minimize spots where burglars can take cover.
+And you may also consider installing graveled paths and spiky bushes so the burglars can’t help but make some noise when they try to break in.